Daniel-Carpenter/Coding-Resources/SQL/README.md

 -- From the criminals table
 FROM criminals

--- Sort by ascending age
+-- SORt by ascending age
 ORDER BY age ASC, name
 ```